Skip to main content

 If you want to learn more about Ritual, you can read our full review.

-Until very recently, Ritual vitamins were only available on a subscription basis, meaning there weren’t any recurring delivery discounts, and you couldn’t purchase its products only a single time — unless you immediately cancelled the subscription.
+Previously, Ritual vitamins were only available on a subscription basis, meaning there weren’t any recurring delivery discounts, and you couldn’t purchase its products only a single time — unless you immediately canceled the subscription.
 (There was no penalty for doing so.)
-But the company has made some good changes in this regard, offering one-time and subscription options.
+But the company has made some good changes in this regard, now offering both one-time and subscription options.
 The prices are as follows:

 The company also offers a 30-day money-back guarantee on your first purchase.
 So if you’re unsatisfied with your multivitamin, you can return it for a full refund within 30 days from the date you bought it.
 It’s worth noting that the “first purchase” part of the policy applies to entirely new customers or existing customers who have purchased a new Ritual product for the first time.